 Counselors are available to assist matriculated students in developing an educational plan that outlines the courses and services necessary to achieve their goals.
-All matriculated students must declare a specific educational goal by the time they complete 15 units.
-Students are required to have an educational plan on file within 90 days after declaring a goal.
+All matriculated students must declare a specific educational goal by the time they complete 15 units or three semesters.
 When goals or majors are changed, students should update their educational plan.
 To ensure this procedure, matriculated students are encouraged to make an appointment with a counselor during their first semester at RCCD (special support programs may have additional requirements).